Welcome to Personality Central

 As mentioned, INTJs find social niceties tiring and troublesome, preferring to get to the task at hand.
 When you first communicate with an INTJ, explain the purpose of your communication and get to the task immediately.

 INTJs see little need to build a personal relationship with you; without it they still can complete a task as effectively and efficiently.

 INTJs will keep their deep insights into particular situations to themselves unless they are asked or prompted to share.
-Often you might be surprised at the depth of their analysis of a situation, and sometimes it will expand your perspective of the same situation as well.
+Often you might be surprised at a depth of their analysis of a situation, and sometimes it will expand your perspective on the same situation as well.

 Learn to ask INTJs for their insights on a particular situation and allow them time to reflect upon it.

 INTJs critique and challenge everything they come across, refusing to take anything for granted.
 Be ready for them to challenge your thoughts and insights, understanding that it is not personal.

 INTJs evaluate information in an objective, logical process, and they usually do not consider emotional factors involved.
 When you are presenting information or attempting to convince them, refrain from using subjective factors like ‘I like’, or ‘it feels right’.
 Keep it objective with a cost-benefit analysis or a consideration of all logical consequences involved in a situation.

 That said; let’s look at what will possibly cause conflict with an INTJ, and how you can avoid it.

 INTJs do not like dealing with the emotions of others all the time.
 They find the process tiring, irrational and frustrating at times because emotions can be illogical.
 When personal emotions are brought forth into a discussion or work continually, it can cause conflict with INTJs.

 As much as possible, keep work, and personal emotions separate when dealing with the INTJ or when making decisions that involve the INTJ.
 Understand that they keep personal issues and work separate and appreciate when others do the same too.